krai/axs2mlperf/demo/README.md

 </pre>
 </details>

 In the above CPU example, the estimated QPS for the system would then be `1/7ms = 143 qps`.
 To conduct a proper run, we recommend removing the `--rm` flag such that we will not lost too many progress, and mount a volume with the `--volume` flag to export the resultant log.
-Also, remove `verbosity` as well.
+Remove `verbosity` as well.

 Create a log folder in the current directory.
 ```